 A Passion for Seasonality

-Known globally for his passion for seasonal, organic produce.
-Two decades ago Raymond was championing sustainability, long before it was a widely discussed issue.
-As he points out, using seasonal produce means better tastes, textures and flavours, and the produce is inexpensive.
-Plus, seasonal food makes us feel better.
+Raymond is known globally for his passion for seasonal, organic produce.
+Two decades ago he was championing sustainability, long before it was a widely discussed issue.
+As he points out, 'using seasonal produce means better tastes, textures and flavours.
+Plus, seasonal food makes us feel better.'

-"Good nutrition is uncomplicated," he says.
-"It is a varied diet of fresh seasonal ingredients cooked simply.
+'Good nutrition is uncomplicated,' he says.
+'It is a varied diet of fresh seasonal ingredients cooked simply.
 No more, no less.
 We must understand that every molecule of food we eat has a short- and long-term effect on us, positive or negative.
-All we need to do is reconnect with the simple craft of cooking and show our children how our food is grown, and I’m happy to say we are starting to make more responsible choices, and the regions are being reborn.
+All we need to do is reconnect with the simple craft of cooking and show our children how our food is grown, and I’m happy to say we are starting to make more responsible choices.'

-With his dedicated gardeners, he has cultivated herb beds in which 70 varieties thrive, including exotics such as Vietnamese mint or lemongrass.
-There is a two-acre vegetable garden producing over 90 types of vegetable, a mushroom garden with around 20 edible species, and an orchard.
+With his dedicated team of gardeners, Raymond has cultivated herb beds in which 70 varieties thrive, including exotics such as Vietnamese mint or lemongrass.
+He has also developed a two-acre kitchen garden producing over 90 types of vegetables, a mushroom garden with around 20 edible species, and an orchard.